bigbang1112-cz/clip-input/README.md

 - **Issue: The program blinks when trying to run**
   - Solution: Install [.NET 5 Runtime](https://dotnet.microsoft.com/download/dotnet/5.0/runtime) and choose x64 or x86 depending on the OS you use.
 - Issue: The analog input is white instead of blue
-  - Solution: Analog input is made out of triangles which become grayscaled on lower settings.
-Set your graphical settings on at least High.
+  - Solution: Analog input is made out of 2D triangles which become always white on PC2 shader quality.
+To fix this, **set the Shader Quality to at least PC3 Low**.

 ## Settings